-At the northwest corner of the parking area, find the aqua-blazed Long Path, marked at the trailhead with a distinctive circular disk featuring the Long Path logo.
-Follow the Long Path along the north shore of the lake on a rocky footpath through a mountain laurel thicket.
-After about ten minutes, the trail bends away from the lake, crosses Pine Swamp Brook, and passes by a huge rock ledge to the right.
-A little over a mile from the start, you'll climb to a junction with the yellow-blazed Dunning Trail.
+From the kiosk at the northwest corner of the parking lot, bear left and follow the aqua blazes of the Long Path along the north shore of the lake on a rocky footpath through a mountain laurel thicket.
+In about 0.4 mile, the trail bends away from the lake and crosses Pine Swamp Brook on large rocks.
+After passing by a huge rock ledge on the right, the trail proceeds through dense thickets of mountain laurel and blueberry.
+It then climbs to a junction with the yellow-blazed Dunning Trail.

-Follow the joint Long Path-Dunning Trail for about 100 feet, then bear right where the trails diverge, continuing on the aqua-blazed Long Path.
-Just before reaching a massive boulder (known as Cape Horn), you'll see remnants of 19th century mining activity below to the left.
+Bear left and follow the joint Long Path-Dunning Trail for about 100 feet, then bear right where the trails diverge, continuing on the aqua-blazed Long Path.
+Just before reaching a massive boulder (known as Cape Horn), you'll see remnants of 19th century mining activity below on the left.
 Directly below the trail is a shaft of the Hogencamp Mine, which was active from 1870 to 1885.
 Use caution if you wish to explore this interesting area.

-The Long Path now begins to climb, passing a split boulder on a hill to the left and entering an area devastated by a forest fire in 2001 (many burned trees are still visible).
+The Long Path now begins to climb, passing a split boulder on a hill to the left.
 After a level section through a valley, the trail climbs slightly and passes stone foundations.
 A tramway from the Hogencamp Mine, used to transport the iron ore to a mine road, passed through this valley, and the stone foundations are probably remnants of structures built for the tramway.
-You'll also notice some old bricks embedded in the treadway of the trail.

-After descending through an area with many young hemlocks, you'll reach a junction with the Arden-Surebridge (A-SB) Trail, marked with inverted-red-triangle-on-white blazes.
-Turn sharply right and follow the A-SB Trail, which begins a steady descent through a valley on an old mine road, passing through an area with many trees felled by Hurricane Sandy in October 2012.
+After descending through an area with many young hemlocks and and understory of ferns, you'll reach a junction with the Arden-Surebridge (A-SB) Trail, marked with inverted-red-triangle-on-white blazes.
+Turn sharply right and follow the A-SB Trail, which begins a steady descent through a valley on an old mine road.
 (NOTE: If you pass a large rock on the right with the inscription "Times Square," or if you find yourself following a route blazed with both the aqua blazes of the Long Path and the inverted-red-triangle-on-white blazes of the A-SB Trail, you have gone too far.
 Turn around and follow the inverted-red-triangle-on-white blazes in the opposite direction, taking care to continue following these blazes as you head east.)

 In half a mile (2.5 miles from start of the hike), you'll reach the northern end of the yellow-blazed Dunning Trail.
 Continue ahead on the A-SB Trail, which crosses a stream below an attractive cascade.
 Just beyond the stream crossing, you'll notice a large rectangular cut in the hillside to the left of the trail.
 This excavation is part of the Pine Swamp Mine, another mining venture in the area, which was opened about 1830 and was worked intermittently until 1880.
 As you continue along the trail, several other excavations and open pits (now filled with water) may also be seen.